Services & Programs

 Please Select a Service to find out more:

-The Food Stamp program is designed to raise nutritional levels, to expand buying power and to safeguard the health and well-being of individuals in low income households in Ohio.
+The Supplemental Nutritional Assistance Program (SNAP) is designed to raise nutritional levels, to expand buying power and to safeguard the health and well-being of individuals in low income households in Ohio.
 A household may consist of an individual or a group of individuals who live together and usually purchase, prepare and eat their food together.
-Food Stamp benefits are available through the "Ohio Direction Card" an electronic debit card system.
+SNAP benefits are available through the "Ohio Direction Card" an electronic debit card system.

 A medical program for low income working families who are over income for any other Medicaid program.
 Services include pre-natal care, regular checkups, shots, screenings dental, vision and prescriptions.